Frequently Asked Questions for Medical Marijuana

 3. Consume Marijuana and Marijuana Products in the State of Kentucky

-To obtain your Kentucky Medical Marijuana card, you need to have a Kentucky Medical Marijuana doctor confirm that you suffer from one or more of the qualifying conditions and recommend Medical Marijuana to you.
-Our staff at Kentucky Marijuana Card is here to simplify the process, connecting you with a certified doctor and filing all your necessary paperwork!
+To obtain your Kentucky medical marijuana card, you’ll need to have a Kentucky cannabis doctor confirm that you suffer from one or more of the qualifying conditions and recommend medical marijuana as a therapeutic treatment.
+Our staff at Kentucky Marijuana Card will be here to simplify the process, connecting you with a certified doctor and filing all your necessary paperwork!

 Kentucky has not set a deadline on applications just yet.

 When Will I Receive My Identification Card?

 Typically within 30 days of application, if your application is approved.

 How Much Does A Medical Marijuana Card Cost in Kentucky?

 Some doctors charge an exorbitant amount of money just for an initial examination.
 We feel strongly that if you qualify for medical marijuana, you shouldn't have trouble accessing it due to cost.
 As such, we offer a variety of payment methods, including discounts for veterans, as well as referral discounts to those who spread the word about our services.
 After the first appointment, all follow-ups are free for 12 months.

 Once you have obtained a recommendation from a certified doctor and received your Kentucky marijuana card, you'll be able to purchase medical marijuana at any of the licensed dispensaries, which should be located throughout the state of Kentucky

 Do I Have to Buy My Marijuana from Dispensaries?